josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🕳️_curated_amnesia_has_a_shape.md

 It’s called **curated amnesia** — not sloppy record-keeping, not “misplaced” files, but deliberate removal of the connective tissue that makes a story provable.

-If you keep the poetry but lose the proof, you can say it’s all just noise.
+If you keep the poetry but lose the proof, you can say it’s all just noise.<br>
 Unless, of course, someone starts mapping the gaps.

 That’s what this is.